makimaki1006/shift-suite/README.md

 - **`forecast`** – Builds demand series and forecasts future staffing needs via time‑series models.
 Each run appends the selected model and MAPE to `forecast_history.csv` and holiday dates can be passed as exogenous inputs.
+  Model selection falls back to ARIMA when the recent average MAPE exceeds `mape_threshold` (default 0.25).
 - **`fairness`** – Evaluates fairness in shift allocation across staff members.
 - **`rl`** – Experimental reinforcement‑learning module for generating
   optimised rosters.